gdepeute/dae.notes/cust.sitecore.md

   - This week or next week
 - Would like to update his team by the 28th of next week
 - Sitecore locations
+- He purchased 5 licenses
+  - Will send us the names for the additional licenses